wp-plugins/wp-crm/readme.txt

 == Description ==

-This plugin is in beta stages.
-However, we are very interested in hearing any feedback you may have, feel free to suggest ideas on our [feedback site](http://feedback.twincitiestech.com/) or by visiting our [forums](http://forums.twincitiestech.com/).

-This plugin is intended to improve user management, easily create contact forms, and keep track of incoming contact form messages.
+This plugin is intended to significantly improve user management, easily create contact forms, and keep track of incoming contact form messages.

+WordPress already comes with some basic user management functions - WP-CRM expands on those functionalities by allowing you to organize your users using custom attributes, find them using filters, and keep track of correspondence.

+Your WP control panel can effectively be used to manage all your customers, vendors, partners, affiliates, etc.

 = Core Features =
 * Excellent user organization, filtering and editing.
 * Ability to easily add new user data attributes (i.e. Company Name).
 * Form Creation.
+* User CSV Exporting.
 * Contact Message Management.
 * Keep track of customer, client and vendor notes.